devhawala/dodo/filesvc-configuration.md

 #### GVWin functionality supported

-Copying and moving files and folders between a file service and the local desktop works as expected, as well as opening the properties window for items on the file service.
+Copying and moving files and folders between a file service and the local desktop as well as between folder windows for the same file service work as expected, as well as opening the properties window for items on the file service.

 Logging off with "move desktop to file service" and later logging on again with the restored desktop also works.

-Currently not supported are copy or moves between folder windows for the same file service (see below: filing courier protocol procedures not implemented)

 #### Unimplemented functionality